developer388/Books/MongoDB.md

 **Select a collection**

-To reference a collection we use collection name after db.  (e.g db.employee)
+To reference a collection, we use collection name after db.  (e.g db.employee)

 ```
 > db.{database_name}.{collection_name}